AnthLi/team-duck/README.md

 - ```/admin/controls```: various admin controls

 ## Statefulness
 Statefulness is maintained by using the [express-session](https://www.npmjs.com/package/express-session) library.
-In ```app.js```, ```/routes/user-routes.js```, and ```/routes/admin-routes.js```, there are various GET requests that check both the user session state through ```req.session.user``` and if the user is online through ```/lib/online.js```.
+There are various GET requests throughout all routes that check both the user session state through ```req.session.user``` and if the user is online through ```/lib/online.js```.

 If the user session state exists, then that means they are currently logged in.
 Otherwise, it would be ```undefined```.
 Therefore, no user session exists.
 The library ```/lib/online.js``` simply stores a list of every user logged in.
 If a user isn't in the list, then either they are not logged in, or the server restarted and ended their session.

 ## Persistence
 This application uses a PostgreSQL database.
-The database stores tables, one of which consists of every single user registered for the app.
-Each user in the table has a UID, first name, last name, email, date of birth, admin status, and number of flags for inappropriate behavior for their attributes.
-There is also a table consists of every single class and their class ID that goes along with it.
-For example, class COMPSCI 326 and class ID 34166.
-Another table contains blacklisted users that were banned from the app, which contains the banned user's email address.
-One last table contains the id, first and last names, description, and role of each developer, which gets queried into the the ```/team``` view.
+The database contains multiple tables: blacklist, classes, comments, events, posts, subjects, team, and users.
+Blacklist contains the emails of all banned users.
+Classes contains rows of every class along with an array for each class containing every student enrolled.
+Comments contains all of the comments made in every post.
+Events and posts holds all of the events and posts created for every class.
+Subjects is the entire list of subjects offered at UMass.
+Team and users are the table of each developer and the table of all users registerted in the app.

-The library ```/lib/database.js``` contains the connection to the database and various functions such as adding and deleting users from the database.
+The library ```/lib/database.js``` contains the connection to the database and various query functions such as adding, deleting, and updating tables in the datable.
 A file containing the password to the database is stored locally and ignored by bit on each developer's computer and parsed in order to create a successful connection to the database.
 (Hint: the password in old commits is not the same, so don't try to be clever!)

 ## The Team
 - Anthony Li